imanolpadillo/weather4cast/README.md

 - [[A]]           : RST mode
 - [A]             : ECO mode
 - H[A]            : CLK mode
-- HDA             : LIFX neutral
+- HD[A]           : LIFX neutral
-- DDD             : RST day dial
-- HHH             : RST hour dial
 - A[A]            : API+
 - AA[A]           : API-
 - D[A]            : API info
+- DDD             : RST day dial
+- HHH             : RST hour dial

 Weather Actions:
 - A               : 0-24h